 - South Australian coastal waters extending 3 nautical miles out to sea (5.5 km) as well as coastal estuaries and riverbeds; and

 Within these areas Commonwealth law protects:

-- Certain species of native South Australian grass such as Eriocaulon carsonii (also known as Salt Pipewort or Button Grass), and Lomandra effusa (Iron-grass).
+- certain species of native South Australian grass such as Eriocaulon carsonii (also known as Salt Pipewort or Button Grass).1

 If the plant or animal material is not taken or kept in a ‘Commonwealth area’ but is taken from elsewhere in South Australia, the state legislation will apply.

-Any plants and animals found in South Australia’s ‘reserves’, wilderness protection areas’, ‘forest reserves’ and ‘wilderness protection zones’ cannot be collected for use in an artwork.
+Any plants2 and animals found in South Australia’s ‘reserves’,3 ‘wilderness protection areas’, ‘forest reserves’ and ‘wilderness protection zones’ cannot be collected for use in an artwork.
 This includes dead species as well as parts of plant and animal matter such as leaves, feathers and bones and covers native and non-native species and whether or not they have been classed as protected or threatened species.
 Generally, licences will not be granted in respect of plant or animal material in South Australia’s protected areas.